 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

-John B. Watson was an American psychologist who is best known for establishing the psychological school of Behaviorism.
-His theories, research, and work were influential to the field of psychology, and through that, he left his marks on the larger world.
+Watson was an American psychologist.
+Dr. Watson is best known for establishing the psychological school of Behaviorism.
+Watson's theories, research, and work were influential to the field of psychology, and through that, Watson left his marks on the larger world.

 Childhood and Early Education

-John's father, an alcoholic, left his family when John was 13 to live with two other women.
-The family was left in poverty, and eventually, Emma had to sell the family farm.
-At that time, Watson and his mother, Emma Watson, moved to Greenville, South Carolina, where Emma felt John might see more success in life.
-Indeed, in Greenville, John was exposed to many different people and started to view the world with a psychologist's mindset.
+John's father, an alcoholic, left his family when he was 13 to live with two other women.
+His family was left in poverty, and eventually, Emma had to sell the family farm.
+At that time, Watson and his mother, Emma Watson, moved to Greenville, South Carolina, where Emma felt he might see more success in life.
+Indeed, in Greenville, he was exposed to many different people and started to view the world with a psychologist's mindset.

 Advanced Education and Early Career

-Watson supported himself financially while in college and graduated with his master's degree at age 21.
-He accomplished this by changing his focus and putting forth great effort in his studies.
+Watson supported himself financially while in college.
+He later graduated with his master's degree at age 21.
+Watson accomplished this by changing his focus and putting forth great effort in his studies.

 Career In Psychology